-- To ensure continued efficient operation the appliance must be checked at regular interval. - The frequency of servicing will depend upon the particular installation conditions and usage, however, normally an annual service is recommended. - The extent of the service work required by the appliance is determined by the operating condition of the appliance when tested by qualified engineers. - After each service, the service interval record sheet at the rear of this manual, must be completed.
+- To ensure continued efficient operation the appliance must be checked at regular intervals. - The frequency of servicing will depend upon the particular installation conditions and usage, however, at least an annual service is recommended.

+- The extent of the service work required on the appliance is determined by the operating condition of the appliance when tested by qualified engineers. - After each service, the service interval record sheet at the rear of this manual, must be completed.